sozraheem/thesis_2025/ERP_analysis_code/assignment_7/p1_dataset_notes.md

 - 6 runs form a block --> 6\*540 = 3240 stimuli in total

 ## Dataset
-The dataset provided is only of block 1, and then the runs 1, 4, 7, 10, 13, and 16.
-Per run an .eeg, .vhdr, and .vmrk file is provided.
-The patient number is unknown
+The dataset consists of 18 sessions, of which session 1, 2, and 18 (the last session) are offline sessions.
+Each session has a varying number of blocks.
+Each block contains a maximum of 6 runs.

+Per run an `.eeg`, `.vhdr`, and `.vmrk` file is provided.
+See the jupyter notebook `p1_notebook.ipynb` for a more detailed description of the content of these files.
+(Maybe I am eventually going to transform the `p1_notebook.ipynb` into a Python script and copy all text from there into this file).

+See `p1_dataset_structure.txt` for an overview of how the data is structured.

 ## Preprocessing (flowchart?)

+The following preprocessing is copied from A7_notebook.
+Do I stick with this or switch to David's preprocessing settings?

 - Preprocessing:
     - only EEG files are selected